Geoffrey-Z/Predict-the-Severity-of-an-Accident/README.md

 ![image](https://github.com/Geoffrey-Z/Predict-the-Severity-of-an-Accident/blob/master/IMG/download%20(28).png)

 ## 5.2 RandomizedSearchCV - Hyperparameter Tuning Winner Model
-The winner model is further investigated to see if its performance can be increased by tuning some hyperparameter in the model.
+The RandomForest model is further investigated to see if its performance can be increased by tuning some hyperparameter in the model.
 The process is almost the same with cross validation mentioned previously.
 The difference is combination of parameters on each train fold are tested to find the best f1 score.
 This whole process took 448.7 minutes in a single quad core machine.

 ![image](https://github.com/Geoffrey-Z/Predict-the-Severity-of-an-Accident/blob/master/IMG/download%20(30).png)